The AA Trust

 The AA Trust is a Jewish charitable foundation established in 2010, registered as both a charity (1139322) and a company limited by guarantee (07413901).
 The Trust operates as a grant-making organisation supporting charitable activities primarily but not exclusively within the Jewish community worldwide.

-With annual expenditure of approximately £299,000 (2024), the Trust focuses on poverty relief, advancement of the Jewish religion, and education about Jewish culture and history.
-The charity does not fundraise from the public and operates through private funding.
-It owns property at its Stamford Hill premises in North London's established Jewish community.
-The Trust maintains compliant governance with documented policies for safeguarding, risk management, and financial controls.
+With annual expenditure of approximately £299,000 in its latest accounts, the Trust focuses on poverty relief, advancement of the Jewish religion, and education about Jewish culture and history.
+The charity operates through private funding and is based at its Stamford Hill premises in North London's established Jewish community.
+The Trust maintains compliant governance and operates with documented charitable objectives.

 Funding Priorities